Newrite/RaceCompatibilityCondition/README.md

-RuntimePatchRacesStat = true # Set gameplay stats to mod race from stat race on game boot DisableVanillaRaces = false # Uncheck playble flags from vanilla races on game boot RuntimePatchArmorAddons = true # Add mod race to armor addons with specific slot if not added SlotsArrayAsWhiteList = true # If set to true, patches armor addons for which at least one one slot from SlotsArray is present, otherwise patches armor addons for which none of the slots from SlotsArray are present
+RuntimePatchRacesStat = true # Set gameplay stats to mod race from stat race on game boot DisableVanillaRaces = false # Uncheck playble flags from vanilla races on game boot RuntimePatchArmorAddons = true # Add mod race to armor addons with specific slot if not added SlotsArrayAsWhiteList = true # If set to true, patches armor addons for which at least one of slots from SlotsArray is present, otherwise patches armor addons for which none of the slots from SlotsArray are present
 SlotsArray = [ 30, 31, 35, 36, 39, 40, 41, 42, 43, 47 ] # slot indexes to add \ exlude

 # default array 30, 31, 35, 36, 39, 40, 41, 42, 43, 47